 - Strip the basil leaves from the stems; finely chop the leaves.

-Once the flatbreads are ready, in a medium bowl, toss the remaining arugula with as much dressing as you like.
-Reserve any remaining dressing for the flatbreads.
+In a medium bowl, toss the remaining arugula with as much dressing as you like.
+Set aside any remaining dressing for the flatbreads.

 Nutrition per serving: Protein: 17g (34% DV), Fiber: 5g (20% DV), Total Fat: 38g (58% DV), Monounsaturated Fat: 22g, Polyunsaturated Fat: 5g, Saturated Fat: 8g (40% DV), Cholesterol: 180mg (60% DV), Sodium: 550mg (23% DV), Carbohydrates: 37g (12% DV), Total Sugars: 6g, Added Sugars: 0g (0% DV).
 Not a significant source of trans fat.